10 min read read

 The ceiling is low though. gedit doesn't have real-time validation (it'll highlight syntax, not errors), no tree view, and no plugin ecosystem anywhere close to VS Code or Sublime.
 But as a beginner-friendly starting point on GNOME Linux, it's worth knowing about.

 Available via: Your GNOME desktop's package manager.
-Run sudo apt install gedit on Ubuntu/Debian.
+Run sudo apt install gedit on Ubuntu or Debian.

 Frequently Asked Questions